YokoZar/lp-election-helper/README.md

-This is a simple, dirty script to get (public) launchpad email addresses from a Launchpad group.
+This is a simple script to get email addresses from a Launchpad group.
+First, it searches to see if the user has a Launchpad email address publicly visible.
+Failing that, it will look for a GPG key on the account and use the email address located there.

-It's sole purpose is to use these emails for running an election using the Condorcet Internet Voting Service (CIVS): http://www.cs.cornell.edu/andru/civs.html
+Our sole purpose is to use these emails for running an election using the Condorcet Internet Voting Service (CIVS): http://www.cs.cornell.edu/andru/civs.html

 The script requires a group name to search -- make sure this group matches the elligible pool of